Dualmode Transportation Concepts

 PRISM - a dualmode concept that was developed at the Ford Research Laboratory in Michigan

 REV - this is the name of the dualmode concept developed by Francis Reynolds and is described in his book (The Revolutionary Dualmode Transportation System) which is now available on-line.
-To read it, go to the Contents page.
+To read individual chapters, go to the Contents page.

 Segway - uses Smart Carts (pallets) on an automated guideway to carry a variety of vehicles.